metalnow/NerdMiner_v2/README.md

 ## Build Tutorial
 ### Hardware requirements
-- TTGO T-Display S3 > Buy it on aliexpress or amazon
+- LilyGO T-QT > Buy it on aliexpress or amazon
 - 3D BOX

 ### Flash firmware
-#### microMiners Flashtool [Recommended]
+#### developer build
-Easyiest way to flash firmware.
-Build your own miner using the folowing firwmare flash tool:
+Complicated way to flash firmware.
+Build your own miner using the developer tool:

-1. Get a TTGO T-display S3
+1. Get a LilyGO T-QT
-1. Go to NM2 flasher online: https://bitmaker-hub.github.io/diyflasher/
+1. Download this repository
+1. Install visual studio classic and platform.io plugin
+1. Plug your board
+1. Build and Upload

-#### Standard tool
+#### Standard tool [untest]
 Create your own miner using the online firwmare flash tool **ESPtool** and the **binary files** that you will find in the src/bin folder.
 If you want you can compile the entire project using Arduino, PlatformIO or Expressif IDF.

-1. Get a TTGO T-display S3
+1. Get a LilyGO T-QT
 1. Download this repository
 1. Go to ESPtool online: https://espressif.github.io/esptool-js/
 1. Load the firmware with the binaries from the src/bin folder.
 1. Plug your board and select each file from src/bin with its address

+#### Standard tool [untest]
+Run bat file in windows.

+1. Get a LilyGO T-QT
+1. Download this repository
+1. Goto bin folder
+1. Run 'flash to device.bat'

 ### Update firmware
 Update NerdMiner firmware following same flashing steps but only adding 0x10000_firmware file.